gmrchk/cli-testing-library/readme.md

 The function accepts three parameter:
 1. `runner` - the command used for running shell process, like `node`.
 2. `command` - any arguments provided to the runner, such as location of the file to execute.
 It can also contain any arguments or options you might wish to include for you CLI, like `./my-cli.js --help`.
 In combination with the `runner` it should be the way you would run your CLI.
-2. `runFrom` **optional** sub path to run the command from.
-The sub path is automatically relatives to the enclosed filesystem created.
+3. `runFrom` **optional** sub path to run the command from.
+The sub path is relative to the enclosed filesystem automatically created as part of each environment.

 The function return several things:
 * `code` - the exit code of the program.
 Usually if the value is `0`, the program finished successfully.